ashrithssreddy/genai-for-ds/README.md

 This repo is a **practical, structured guide for data scientists transitioning into Generative AI** — built from scratch to go from traditional ML to deploying GenAI applications.

 #### 🎯 Who is this for?
-If you're familiar with machine learning and want to ramp up on GenAI *without getting lost in hype or research papers*, this is for you.
+If you're familiar with machine learning and want to ramp up on GenAI *without getting lost in research papers*, this is for you.

 #### 🧪 Purpose
 This is not a polished course or GenAI hype repo.
 It's a **deliberate, hands-on learning path**.
 The goal: arrive at *practical readiness* to work with modern GenAI stacks — from LLM fundamentals to real deployments.